We look at how to measure and calculate attrition rates in the contact centre.

 But that’s not all…

-For example, you’ll probably find that the performance of a new sales employee compared with an experienced sales employee gives you a clear differential on success rates (until they reach similar levels of competence).
+“You’ll probably find that the performance of a new sales employee compared with an experienced sales employee gives you a clear differential on success rates (until they reach similar levels of competence).
 This can amount to significant financial losses over the course of the year.

 In many cases, when the cost of attrition is properly valued, it really gets everyone’s attention.
 It escalates the cost of losing people from a tens-of-thousands-of-pounds decision to a multi-million-pound decision.

-This really helps when putting forward a business case for support in building a better contact centre culture, one of the keys to reducing attrition.
+This really helps when putting forward a business case for support in building a better contact centre culture, one of the keys to reducing attrition.”

 For advice on improving your call centre culture, read our article: The Importance of Call Centre Culture and How to Improve It